websiddu/websiddu/blog/018-designing-for-color-blindness.md

 ---
-title: Designing for colorblind users
+title: Designing for color blindness
 date: Jul 05, 2019
 description: One of the most common questions asked in making a site accessible is to How do I design for the colorblind users?
 First off, before designing for colorblind we have to understand what is how our eye works and what is the reason causing the colorblindness..
-permalink: /blog/designing-for-colorblind.html
+permalink: /blog/designing-for-color-blindness.html
 prev: /blog/sync-google-sheets-to-firebase.html
 state: published
 autometa: